learn-co-curriculum/phase-1-defining-frontend-web-programming/README.md

 ## Learning Goals

 - Define web programming
+- Contrast web page versus web application
-- Identify reference example
+- Identify reference example: "Liking on social media"
 - Identify the "Three Pillars of Web Programming"

 ## Introduction

 The phrase "Front-End Web Programming" is used in different ways by different people.
 In this lesson we're going to choose a definition of "web programming" and show an example that demonstrates the different parts of "web programming", so that we know our objective for the next set of lessons.

-### Define Web Programming
+## Define Web Programming

 Web programming, at its heart, is:

-> Creating documents with HTML, styling / positioning the document's content
+* Creating documents with HTML, styling / positioning the document's content with CSS
+* Using JavaScript to provide interactivity
-> with CSS, and using JavaScript to provide interactivity / notify remote
+* Using JavaScript to notify remote servers

-> servers.
+## Contrast Web Page Versus Web Application

-When a document has a lot of JavaScript code, the page feels closer to a computer application, so people call it a "**web application**."
-There's no clear distinction between "web sites" and "web applications" like "When there's three or more actions it's a web application!".
+When a web page has a lot of JavaScript code, the page feels closer to a computer application, so people call it a "**web application**."
+There's no clear distinction between "web page" and "web applications" like "When there's three or more actions it's a web application!".
 Different people draw the boundary differently.
-More or less, we call a page an "application" when it feels "rich."
+More or less, we call a web page an "application" when it feels "rich."

-## Identify Reference Example
+## Identify Reference Example: Liking on Social Media

 While this might be your first introduction to looking at some of your favorite sites with "web programmer" eyes, you've probably experienced plenty of web interactions that someone else programmed for you.
-As you move through the rest of this material, we're going to use _one, tiny_ interaction as our shared example.
+As you move through the rest of this material, we're going to use _one, tiny_ interaction as our shared or "reference" example.

 > **Web Programming Example**: "Favoriting" a social media post.